abdullah2423/fstmd/README.md

 FSTMD focuses on speed and simplicity.
 It does **not** support:

-- Code blocks (fenced or indented)
-- Block quotes
 - Ordered lists
 - Links and images
 - Tables
 - Footnotes
 - HTML pass-through in safe mode
+- Language-specific syntax highlighting for code blocks

 For full CommonMark compliance, use [markdown-it-py](https://github.com/executablebooks/markdown-it-py).